tatumio/doc/docs/rpc/algorand-rpc-documentation/indexer/getAccountApplications.md

 ### Request Parameters

-The `getAccountCreatedApplications` method requires the following parameters:
+The `getAccountApplications` method requires the following parameters:

 - `accountId` (string, required): Specify the Algorand account ID for which you want to retrieve created application parameters.
 - `applicationId` (number, optional): Specify the application ID for filtering the results.